News & Articles

 The U.S. military is the largest and most powerful in the world.
 It has been since WWII.
 We spend more on defense than the next eight top spenders combined.
 We have military bases in 140 other countries.
 More than any empire ever.
 We have 10 super sized nuclear aircraft carriers (19 total including helicopter carriers).
 China and Russia have one each.
 With the exception of Russia having more tanks, The U.S. far exceeds every other nation in ships, planes and weapons.
 Plus the U.S. arsenal is the most technologically advanced.

-Military spending has historically consumed about 55% of the federal “discretionary” budget.
+Military spending consumes about 55% of the federal “discretionary” budget.
 This does not include all “national security” related spending.
 It only includes the Department of Defense, nuclear weapons, and the Overseas Contingency Fund (war funding).
 Some analysts calculate total national security spending at 85% of the budget.

 Why are we so paranoid?
 No other country has the military, logistical, or economic capacity to invade the U.S. We are the third largest nation by both population and land area.
 We have not been invaded since 1812.
 When do we have enough defense?
 What does it take to be “secure?”
 At what point do we stop feeding the military industrial monster?

 Defense is an important function of government.
 And, yes, there are terrorists who do bad things around the world.
 But you don’t fight terrorist cells with nuclear weapons or jet fighters.
 Why are we spending $1 trillion over the next 30 years on nuclear weapons?
-We are spending $1.5 trillion on the new F-35 fighter plane.
-The F-35 doesn’t perform as well as our current, best in the world, F-16 aircraft.
-Waste, cost overruns, no bid contracts and boondoggle projects are endemic to military spending.
+International cooperation is essential.
+But diplomacy and international relations get 3% while we are spending $1.5 trillion on the new F-35 fighter plane.
+A plane that doesn’t perform as well as our current, best in the world, aircraft.
 Maybe we need to think about what we are doing and not just throw money at the military monster.

 Even conservative advocates for a strong military object to the current level of military spending and on what it is being spent.
 The Project on Government Oversight says,